 Have you ever felt FOMO over food?
 Wondered about all the hidden gems you were missing?
 Well, one amazing thing about New York State is its Taste NY initiative, which helps bring the best of New York’s local foods and beverages into the spotlight, in large part with its Taste NY Culinary Trails.
 Each trail maps out an itinerary of farms, orchards, distilleries, creameries, bakeries, and more.
-And as of October 2018, six brand new trails have been added: the North Country Trail, the Adirondack Lakes Trail, the Boquet Valley Trail, the Champlain Valley Trail, Champ's Trail, and the Ausable Valley Trail.
+Trails include: the North Country Trail, the Adirondack Lakes Trail, the Boquet Valley Trail, the Champlain Valley Trail, Champ's Trail, and the Ausable Valley Trail.
 The Ausable Valley Trail, for example, takes you from a family farm to a mountainside cafe, two coffee shops, four breweries, a creamery, and more.
 Check the Taste NY website to see specific vendors on each trail and get to tasting!

 Feel transported to Italy at Westwind Orchard (Hudson Valley)

 Credit: Brandt Bolding

 Move over, pizza and beer.
 Slightly sweet, slightly tart, fresh-pressed apple cider and brick-fired thin-crust pizza are a winning combo and available to savor outdoors at the stunning Westwind Orchard.
 The owners, married couple Laura Ferrara, a stylist, and Fabio Chizzola, a fashion photographer, both come from Italian families and grew up with fresh pizza baked outdoors in the Old Country, so they wanted to recreate the experience.
 Ingredients and toppings are fresh from the farm, such as apple blossoms, potatoes, and homemade mozzarella.
 The gorgeous grounds provide the ideal backdrop to sipping a variety of ciders and enjoying pizza good enough to draw urbanites two hours out of the city just for a bite.
 Plus, the couple sells fresh-from-the-farm products including cider and jams at Westwind Orchard’s tasting room.

 Discover destination dining at The Debruce (Catskills)